culshoefer/codeCurriculum-gitbook/chapter3.md

         self.score = score
         self.lives = lives
 ```
 If you know say "wow that is weird", just bare with me one more moment.
-Because now, we can **overwrite** the `update()` method from the `Entity` class:
+Because now, we can **override** the `update()` method from the `Entity` class:

-Since for aliens, we don't want them to move around too often, we need to leave out the moving and instead create another method responsible for updating WITH moving.
-There is really no way around it than to copy all the code for updating an entity from the Entity class (what a shame).
+Since for aliens, we don't want them to move around too often, hence we need one method where the objects update and one method where the objects update AND where they move.

-Nevertheless, we also add a check if the number of lives is smaller than zero.
+Additionally, we also add a check if the number of lives is smaller than zero.
 If so, we do not consider the entity.
- However, we add another method for updating the AliveEntity AND moving it.
-Lastly, we add an option to remove a life (this might seem superfluous, but it helps us focus on the more important bits).
+Lastly, we add an option to remove a life (this might seem superfluous to you, but it helps us focus on the more important bits later on).

- Here's the rest of the pseudocode for AliveEntity:
+ Here's the rest of the pseudocode for AliveEntity, for you to fill in:

  ```
  def update(self):
-   check boundaries
+   check boundaries of objects
-   set the rectangle to the position if it is not in screen or if it has less than zero lives,
+   set the object's rectangle to the position (like above) if it is not in screen or if it has less than zero lives,
     do not consider the entity